LeanKit-Labs/riaktive/README.md

  * default SOLR schema

 ### levelDB
 levelDB is currently the best way I know to solve for certain common data access patterns (like paging).
 Depending on how you're using the secondary indexes, it's possible you could see some small performance hits.
-Give how insanely fast Riak is, my guess is that other areas of your app will be bottlenecks long before Riak is.
+Give how fast Riak is, my guess is that other areas of your app will be bottlenecks long before Riak is.

 ### Allow Siblings
 This library defaults buckets to `allow_mult=true` on creation.
 While you could change this, you should not play last-write-wins roulette :)